ExplicITConsulting/ExplicITConsulting.github.io/open-source/set-outlooksignatures.md

       });
     }

+    const scrollingTrackAnchor = document.getElementById('scrolling-track-anchor');

-    // 1.
-Find the scrolling banner element that is initially in your Markdown file. const scrollingBanner = document.querySelector('.scrolling-banner');
+    // Find the scrolling banner element that is initially in your Markdown file. const scrollingBanner = document.querySelector('.scrolling-banner');

-    // 2.
-Find the main hero-body container element. const heroBody = document.querySelector('.hero-body');

-    // 3.
-Find the inner '.container' div within hero-body, as this is the parent
-    //    where the banner will be placed, and where the subtitle resides. const containerDiv = heroBody ? heroBody.querySelector('.container') : null;

-    // 4.
-Find the specific subtitle element using its unique class 'p.subtitle'.
-    //    This ensures we target the correct insertion point. const subtitleElement = containerDiv ? containerDiv.querySelector('p.subtitle') : null;

     // Conditional execution: The following code will only run if ALL of these elements
     // are found on the current page.
 This prevents errors on other pages that don't
     // have this specific structure.
-    if (scrollingBanner && containerDiv && subtitleElement) {
+    if (scrollingBanner && scrollingTrackAnchor) {
       // 5.
 Move the 'scrolling-banner' element into the 'containerDiv',
-      //    and place it directly *before* the 'subtitleElement'. containerDiv.insertBefore(scrollingBanner, subtitleElement);
+      //    and place it directly *before* the 'subtitleElement'. containerDiv.insertBefore(scrollingBanner, scrollingTrackAnchor);

       // --- Start of your existing JavaScript code for the animation setup ---
       // This part should execute *after* the scrollingBanner has been moved